ycy3675001/StanfordCoreNLP-Chinese/README.md

 Previous standalone Stanford NLP software is being deprecated and suggest using the new and integrated CoreNLP server tool

-Download CoreNLP 3.9.1 and Unzip it somewhere:
+Download CoreNLP 3.9.2 and Unzip it somewhere:

+(Debian-based Linux and MacOS X)
 ```
 cd /usr/local/
 mkdir StanfordCoreNLP